Sudan’s revolutionaries vow to resist military power grab

 “It’s a waiting game now, which side has the stamina,” he said.
 “I believe in the people not the military.”

-Siobhán O’Grady contributed to this report from Cairo.
+Siobhán O’Grady in Cairo and Paul Schemm in London contributed to this report.

 Read more: